Quicksilver151/CustomTools/README.md

 A repo of some random shellscripts and python scripts to help automate some stuff, make things easier, or to outright annoy people.

+note: install script is a bit outdated btw

 ### Requirements:

 - Python v3.8+